 - Are we customizing models where it will materially improve outcomes — or where it just feels more advanced?

-- If we scaled model training and fine-tuning over the next 12 months, where would weak data, weak evaluation, or weak economics create waste?
+- If model customization scaled quickly, where would weak data, evaluation, or economics create waste?

-- What must we strengthen so customization becomes a source of advantage — not just more cost and complexity?
+- How do we make customization a source of advantage — not just more cost and complexity?

 We show where training and fine-tuning are worth the investment, where they aren’t, and what capabilities must improve first.
 Then we build a plan to focus customization where it can create measurable advantage.